kotest/kotest-cookbook/README.md

 <br/>
 <br/>
 Let's discuss the use of `assertSoftly` here.
 Without it, the first failed assertion aborts the test, and we wouldn't see the results of other assertions.
-And it really helps to see the whole picture, not just an individual mismatch.
+And it really helps to see the whole picture, not only the first individual mismatch.
 <br/>
 <br/>
 Let's have a look at another approach, using `withClue` to accomplish exactly the same thing: